<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 While Texas is home to a lot of ranches and farms, Dallas is as metropolitan as any other city in the United States.
 Sure, Dallas hosts the annual State Fair, where you’ll see people wearing their boots and cowboy hats.
 And yes, we’re next door to the most famous Stockyards in the country.

 Dallas has many interesting areas and things to explore.
-For example, recently dubbed Bon Appetit’s Restaurant City of the Year in 2019, Dallas has access to some of the most delicious and inventive cuisine in the country.
+For example, Dallas has access to some of the most delicious and inventive cuisine in the country.
 Of course, if you are looking for something authentically Texan, there's no shortage of restaurants where you can get some amazing barbecue.

 Myth #2: There’s Nothing to Do in Dallas